In effect as of January 1, 2016

 The Executive Board creates and, from time to time, reviews a policy to govern possible conflict of interest transactions involving Directors, officers or key employees of the Academy.
 The Executive Board shall at least once per year obtain written conflict of interest disclosure forms from Directors, officers and key employees of the Academy.

-ARTICLE IX - Robert's Rules of Order
+ARTICLE XII - Robert's Rules of Order

-Unless otherwise stated in the AIB Constitution or Bylaws, the meetings of the Executive Board, the annual business meeting and the meetings of standing committees of the AIB shall be conducted according to Robert's Rules of Order.
+The meetings of the Executive Board, the annual business meeting and the meetings of standing committees of the AIB shall be conducted according to Robert's Rules of Order.

-ARTICLE X - Amendment of Bylaws
+ARTICLE XIII - Amendment of Bylaws

 Top of Page